Best Ways to Set a Mousetrap

 What to Do When Mousetraps Don’t Work

 When set properly, mousetraps can be an effective way to control a rodent problem.
 If you’ve set several traps and are still experiencing sightings, it’s likely time to call in a professional mice exterminator.
-At The Hitmen, our experts have years of experience implementing rodent control in homes and businesses.
+At Western Exterminator, formerly Hitmen, our experts have years of experience implementing rodent control in homes and businesses.
 To learn more best ways to set a mousetrap or for information on our mice extermination, give us a call today!